marcotav/unsupervised-learning/topic-modeling/README.md

 Topics are "a repeating pattern of co-occurring terms in a corpus".
 An example of good topic model would attribute say, "gravity", "Newton" and "electron" to a topic, in this case Physics.

 I will use one specific method called **Latent Dirichlet Allocation (LDA)** which is a matrix factorization technique.
+Any corpus can be represented by a matrix of document terms.

 The algorithm can be summarized as follows:
 - First we select - without previous knowledge about what the topics actually are - a fixed number of topics T